staticdev/django-sorting-bootstrap/README.rst

     {% sort_th "link text" "field_name" %}

-sort_th works the same way as sort_link, but the difference is the output template that renders a table header tag <th> using `Twitter Bootstrap`_ classes and Glyphicons.
+sort_th works the same way as sort_link, but the difference is the output template that renders a table header tag <th> using `Bootstrap`_ classes and Glyphicons.

 sort_headers